ed-cybros/ed-cybros/README.md

 The focus is on **music data** work and developing into a **data-centric machine learning** role.

-The long-term goal that guides current progression and shapes skill build-up is moving towards **content-aware machine learning systems** and understanding how they can improve **music discovery** to help **identify underrepresented but high-quality content** and address **the long-tail problem** in large music catalogs.
+The long-term goal that guides current progression and shapes skill build-up is moving toward **content-aware machine learning systems** and understanding how they can improve **music discovery** to help **identify underrepresented but high-quality content** and address **the long-tail problem** in large music catalogs.

 ## Interest in domain

-- Music-data work
+- Music-data
 - Music information retrieval (MIR)
 - Digital signal processing (DSP)
 - Musicology
 - Recommendation and discovery systems
-- Synthesis of data analysis, machine learning, signal processing, and human perception
+- Synthesis of data analysis, machine learning, signal processing, and human perception,

 Gradually incorporated into the knowledge stack.